Shakma: Production

 The monkey playing Shakma is called Typhoon and was handled by Gerry Therrien of Action Animals.
 Although the title might be read to indicate it is a chacma baboon, Typhoon was actually a hamadryas baboon.
 Actress Amanda Wyss was terrified of the animal.

+In an interview, actor Christopher Atkins said that production was "Intensive" and that actors had to be careful when making eye-contact with the baboon as it could become aggressive.
+Atkins also claimed that women who were on their period were not allowed to go near the baboon, as it would "go crazy" if they did.
+Furthermore, Atkins claimed that the baboon would try to attack the trainer's assistant Steve Martin because it believed it was higher in the pecking order than him.
+This aggressive relationship led to the baboon dislocating its shoulder during production.
+Atkins also states that the baboon's aggression led to its penis becoming erect, which he claims had to be "air-brushed" out of the film.

+During production, as many scenes as possible were filmed without the actors interacting with the baboon due to safety concerns.
+Instead an animatronic or puppet baboon was used in some shots including one where a puppet of Typhoon was thrown through a glass window.

 Filming took place at Universal Studios Florida.
+Atkins became involved in the film because he was friends with Jim Parks, a producer at the newly opened studio.
+Filming had to stop around 3 o'clock on most days due to thunderstorms near the studio.

 Release

 Shakma had a limited theatrical run before being released on VHS in 1990.
 It would get a barebones budget DVD release on October 16, 2007, and a more substantial Blu-ray version from Screen Archives Entertainment under its Code Red label in 2013.
 This edition features an interview with director Tom Logan, commentary by Logan and David Decoteau, and host segments by Katarina Waters.
 It was only released in a limited 3000-copy print run.
 A DVD with the same features came out on October 13, 2015.

 In April 2015, Shakma was made available on streaming video from Shout!
 Factory.
 It is also available on Amazon Video and was once on Netflix.

 A new HD master of Shakma was released by Code Red DVD on Blu-ray in a limited edition of 3000.